 The Roane County Trustee manages a professional business office located in the Courthouse.
 The Trustee serves three (3) primary functions.
 (1) The Trustee acts as a treasurer for the county.
 (2) The office collects all county real and personal property taxes as well as State funds including sales tax revenues and Federal funds.
 There is a detailed account of all transactions.
 (3) The Trustee also invests temporarily idle funds.
 The Trustee is not responsible for setting the tax rate and is not responsible for property appraisals/assessments for tax purposes.
-The Trustee collects the property taxes that are determined by the Property Assessor, and the Roane County Commission approves the amount of money that each fund receives.

 Tax notices are normally mailed in late September each year and are payable through the end of February.
 They become delinquent on March 1 each year.
 They remain in the Trustee’s office for 18 months.
 At that time, all taxes due are given to the Clerk and Master for collection.
 A lawsuit is then filed for collection of the taxes.